Advancing patient engagement in health service organizations

-- Develop an understanding of the field of evaluation related to patient engagement in service design, including evaluation designs, tools, practices and conclusions
+- Developing an understanding of evaluations related to patient engagement in service design, including evaluation designs, tools, practices, and conclusions

-- Richly describe how patient engagement processes and practices are manifesting in two different organizational contexts, including describing what is working, for whom, in what context, and to what effect
+- Richly describing how patient engagement processes and practices manifest in two different organizational contexts, including describing what is working, for whom, in what context, and to what effect

-- Design an organization-specific evaluation strategy adapted to the two Study Sites, informed by existing evaluation models and recent advances in evaluation science
+- Designing an organization-specific evaluation strategy adapted to the two study sites, informed by existing evaluation models and recent advances in evaluation science

-- Create and sustain a broader community of practice around patient engagement in organizations, inclusive of the implications for research, education, and practice
+- Creating and sustaining a broader community of practice around patient engagement in organizations (including the implications for research, education, and practice)